revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

 ---

-7. How will you convert float value 12.6 to integer value?
+7.How will you convert float value 12.6 to integer value?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)